Normal B12 But Still B12 Deficiency? Functional B12 Deficiency Explained

 The case and learning points:

 A 27 year old with weak legs and a normal B12.
 Could it still be B12 deficiency?
-Yes.
-And here is why this is one of the most important patterns in clinical neurology to recognise.

-This post is written by Dr Will Bierrum, a neurology registrar and founder of MedXStart — the success platform for modern doctors, covering medical education, exams, interviews, technology, and ventures beyond medicine.
+This post is written by Dr Will Bierrum, a neurology registrar and founder of MedXStart — the success platform for modern doctors, covering medical education, exams, interviews, technology and ventures beyond medicine.

 The Case